 The Bottom Line

 For those who made a few mistakes financially, the Chase Secure Banking account is a good way to establish a relationship with a premier bank.
-The $100 bonus is also a nice little cherry on top.
+Customers told Chase they save an average of more than $60 per month on fees after opening their account.
+The $125 bonus is also a nice little cherry on top.

 I’ll include this in the list of bank account opening bonuses.